etechoptimist/generative_ai/README.md

 - Interactive Notebook: Implemented in a Jupyter notebook for ease of use and experimentation.
 - Customizable: Can be fine-tuned for specific question-answering use cases.

+## 3 Diffusers
+This project is part of the GenAI Nanodegree, focusing on creating an interactive application for advanced image editing.
+Users can select objects within an image to change the background or replace the subject, leveraging cutting-edge AI models.

+### 3.1 Features

+**Object Selection and Masking:**

+Use the Segment Anything Model (SAM) to identify and mask objects within an uploaded image.
+Users can refine masks interactively for precision.

+**Background Replacement:**

+Replace the background with a newly generated scene using text-to-image diffusion models.
+Generate realistic or creative backgrounds based on user-provided descriptions.

+**Subject Replacement:**

+Invert the mask to keep the background while swapping out the main subject using text-based prompts.

 Acknowledgments
 Hugging Face for providing transformer models.
 OpenAI for GPT model architecture inspiration.